Cisplatin/Grandmaster/README.md

 - Ability to castle
 - Ability to promote pawns
 - End-game detection (checkmate, stalemate) (***)
-- - This needs a "isThisMoveDangerous" function (using undo!)
 - ELO scoring for players
 - Artificial intelligence to play against
 - Graphical interface